tegola-hubs/tegola-hubs.github.com/tegola-history.md

 broadband projects in Scotland.
-The research continues, but the community aspect of the activity has now been taken over by [HUBS] for which we have funding from the [Carnegie Trust], and the news is even more promising:  Scottish Government is announcing a community broadband support scheme, and we hope to work with them.
+The research continues, but the community aspect of the activity has now been taken over by [HUBS] for which we have funding from the [Carnegie Trust], and the news is even more promising:  Scottish Government is announcing a [community broadband] support scheme, and we hope to work with them.

 But, just in case you think that the story has a completely happy ending, please remember that the main issue has been  getting our backhaul.
-We have been moderately lucky; but for much of Scotland the infrastructure is lacking, and until that infrastructure is in place, community networks will not realise their potential.
+We have been moderately lucky; but for much of Scotland the necessary infrastructure is lacking, and until that infrastructure is in place, community networks will not realise their full potential.

 [Corran]:http://en.wikipedia.org/wiki/Corran,_Loch_Hourn